 Clifton in Greene County, Ohio — The American Midwest (Great Lakes)

-Erected 2003 by The Ohio Bicentennial Comission, Ohio Department of Natural Resources, The International Paper Company Foundation, and The Ohio Historical Society.
-(Marker Number 7-29.)
+Erected 2002 by Ohio Bicentennial Commission, The Longaberger Company, The Village of Clifton, and The Ohio Historical Society.
+(Marker Number 5-29.)

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the Orton Memorial (approx. 0.4 miles away); Historical Clifton (approx. 0.4 miles away); Clifton Gorge Marker (approx. 0.4 miles away); John Bryan (approx. 0.6 miles away); Camp Birch (approx. 0.9 miles away); Erastus Mitchell Birch (approx. 2.2 miles away); Horace Mann (approx. 2.2 miles away); Historic Grinnell Mill (approx. 2˝ miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Clifton Gorge Marker (approx. 0.2 miles away); Clifton Gorge (approx. 0.4 miles away); Orton Memorial (approx. 0.7 miles away); John Bryan (approx. 0.8 miles away); Camp Birch (approx. 1.2 miles away); Erastus Mitchell Birch (approx. 2˝ miles away); Horace Mann (approx. 2˝ miles away); Historic Grinnell Mill (approx. 2.7 miles away).
 Touch for a list and map of all markers in Clifton.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 14, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,268 times since then and 31 times this year.
-Photos: 1, 2. submitted on October 14, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.
+It was originally submitted on October 14, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 1,060 times since then and 2 times this year.
+Photos: 1, 2. submitted on October 14, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Craig Swain was the editor who published this page.